amaranth-lang/amaranth/docs/install.rst

          $ sudo apt-get install python3-pip gtkwave

-      On architectures other than x86_64 and AArch64, install Yosys by running:
+      On architectures other than |builtin-yosys-architectures|, install Yosys by running:

       .. code-block:: console